coolum001/coolum001.github.io-content/incomemap.md

 In fact, there are 322 PostCodes in the latter set.

 ## Explanation ##
 In fact, poking into the websites of both Government agencies, reasons emerge for the differences.
+First of all, some of the PostCodes known to the ATO could have been created after 2011 (the date of the ABS data).

 The ATO spreadsheet excludes PostCodes with so few people, that data privacy issues preclude including that data.
 As we will see, this means that some PostCodes for remote areas (*very* sparsely settled) will have no income data.